Folderr/Folderr/Config.md

 signups - Whether or not to allow people to signup to your app.

+trustProxies - Whether or not to trust proxies (useful for if you are running behind a reverse proxy like nginx)

 certOptions - Object containing options for https.

 certOptions.cert - COMPLETE path to cert (Not relative).